 Then sense got the better of me, and I cautiously reversed back up the road to the sign junction.
 It showed gas 15 km in the opposite direction too.

-I checked my phone, while I had no cell signal, Google maps was still showing the logging roads around me and me as a blue dot, so I could see what looked like the logging road joining up with the main highway, not so far away on the map.
+I checked my phone, while I had no cell signal, Google Maps was still showing the logging roads around me and me as a blue dot, so I could see what looked like the logging road joining up with the main highway, not so far away on the map.
 I took the right turn, and was met with a fork in the road.
-Taking the branch of the road that appeared correct from Google Maps.
+Saying a prayer to the Goddesses and Gods of Safe Travels (whether that be Abeona, Adiona or Hermes, I didn’t really care as long as I found my way out – alive and preferably on this day), I took the branch of the road that appeared correct from Google Maps.

 It wasn’t long before another washed out road lay before me.
 This washed out road was more like a lake.
 I got out of the car again, and walked through it to see how deep it was.

-I was met with a deer in my path, which in hindsight must have been a good omen as shortly there after, as I hesitantly drove on, trying to remember the route, my birthday arrived early in the form of a couple in a pickup truck approaching me on the road.
+I was met with a deer in my path, which in hindsight must have been a good omen.
+Shortly thereafter, as I hesitantly drove on, trying to remember the route, my birthday arrived early in the form of a couple in a pickup truck approaching me on the road.

 I rolled down my window and signalled to them.